 Tax Strategy Process

-This strategy applies until it is superseded.
+This strategy applies to the financial year ended 31 December 2021.
 It will be reviewed annually to ensure that it remains appropriate.
 It will also be reviewed in the event of any significant group reorganisation or changes in activity to ensure that it remains appropriate.

 EVO Group regards the publication of this tax strategy as complying with its duty under paragraph 16(2) of Schedule 19 Finance Act 2016 to publish its Group tax strategy in the current financial year.